Pitts Special 70 Years and Counting

 S-1D

-Amateur-built S-1C with ailerons on all four wings, generally similar to S-1S.
+The amateur-built S-1C features ailerons on all four wings and is generally similar to the S-1S.

 S-1E